splunk/public-o11y-docs/gdi/monitors-orchestration/kubernetes-controller-manager.rst

 The monitor queries path ``/metrics`` by default when no path is configured.
-It converts the Prometheus metric types to Splunk Observability Cloud metric types as described in the documentation for :ref:`prometheus-exporter` All Prometheus labels are converted directly to Infrastructure Monitoring dimensions.
+It converts the Prometheus metric types to Splunk Splunk Observability Cloudbservability Cloud metric types as described in the documentation for :ref:`prometheus-exporter` All Prometheus labels are converted directly to Infrastructure Monitoring dimensions.